Classic Guest Skeptic: Dr. Pik Mukherji otherwise known as ER Cowboy on Twitter. Dr. Mukherji is an emergency physician from New York City.

 Secondary Outcome – Ordinal analysis showed a significantly lower mRS with intensive treatment OR 0.87 (95% CI 0.77 to 1.00; P = 0.04).

 Comments: It is not “The” paper on blood pressure and ICH.
 Despite the large multi-centre RCT ~60% where Chinese men which does not represent Pik’s population (external validity).

 There was a lot a variability on how they achieved the target blood pressure.
-The most common IV drug used to lower BP was urapidil (alpha-adrenergic antagonist) which is not available in Canada/USA.
+The most common intravenous drug used to lower blood pressure was urapidil (alpha-adrenergic antagonist) which is not available in Canada/USA.